benhuson/expire-users/readme.txt

 * Send an email notification to the user
 * Send an email notification to the site administrator
 * Perform you own actions using an `expire_users_expired` hook

+You can automatically assign expiry details to users who sign up via the register form.

 The email notification messages can be configured in the admin settings.